awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 "cookie": "name2=value2",
 ```

-With the default format, the load balancer uses the last cookie sent by the client and sends you an event that includes the following:
+With the default format, the load balancer uses the last cookie sent by the client and sends you an event that includes headers using `headers`\.
+For example:

 ```
 "headers": {